 Sales of a substantial number of our common shares in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common shares.
-After this offering, we will have 17,690,813 outstanding common shares based on the number of shares outstanding as of March 31, 2020.
-Of these common shares, 4,761,905 shares to be sold in this offering, plus any shares sold upon exercise of the underwriters' over-allotment option, will be freely tradable, without restriction, in the public market immediately following this offering.
-All remaining 12,928,908 shares are currently restricted as a result of securities laws or lock-up arrangements but will be able to be sold after the offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
-Moreover, after this offering, certain of our security holders will have rights, subject to some conditions, to require us to file registration statements covering the 11,416,683 common shares that it will hold immediately after this offering or to include their shares in registration statements that we may file for ourselves or other shareholders.
+As of September 30, 2020, we have 18,388,167 outstanding common shares.
+Of these common shares, 4,761,905 shares are freely tradable, without restriction, in the public market.
+All remaining 13,626,262 shares are currently restricted as a result of securities laws or lock-up arrangements but will be able to be sold in the near future.
+Moreover, certain of our security holders have rights, subject to some conditions, to require us to file registration statements covering the 11,416,683 common shares that it holds or to include their shares in registration statements that we may file for ourselves or other shareholders.
 We also intend to register all of our common shares that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up arrangements described in the "Underwriting" section of this prospectus.
+Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and lock-up arrangements.